collective/collective.developermanual/source/views/browserviews.rst

 Example::

     # We must use BrowserView from view, not from zope.browser
-    # Zope version does not
     from Products.Five.browser import BrowserView

     class MyView(BrowserView):

         def __init__(self, context, request):
-            """
-            This will initialize context and request object as they are given as view multiadaption parameters.
+            """ Initialize context and request as view multiadaption parameters.

-            Note that BrowserView constructor does this for you and this step here is just to show how view receives its context and request parameter.
+            Note that the BrowserView constructor does this for you.
+            This step here is just to show how view receives its context and request parameter.
 You do not need to write __init__() for your views.
             """
             self.context = context
             self.request = request